 RAW image processed and graded using Adobe Camera RAW – before & after

 In this case shooting RAW has allowed me to add atmosphere to the shot.
-ALL of the information and colour that you see is there, but RAW has allowing me to choose what to emphasise.
+ALL of the information and colour that you see is right there in the data, but RAW has allowing me to choose what to emphasise.
 Once again, I have taken this to quite an extreme length to demonstrate a point about how much information can be reteived from a RAW file.
 Remember, I have not adjusted pixels, this is merely sliders to control, highlights and shadows, black and whites, upping the saturation and control exposure in specific areas.
 Once again the file above was what opened in Photoshop.
 I exported it as a JPG immediately, without any retouching or “Post Processing”.

 If you have any comments, or maybe you have an “image compare” you’d like me to include in this article, you can add your comments and images below…